 Deborah has been a commercial litigator for more than a dozen years, with particular expertise in insurance coverage matters on behalf of policyholders.
 Individuals and companies call on her to assist when they are involved in disputes with their insurance carriers.
 Deborah has established coverage in the transportation, technology, manufacturing, construction, staffing, and agriculture sectors.
 She has handled issues involving myriad types of policies, including commercial general liability, commercial crime coverage, automobile liability, motor carrier coverage, property insurance, event cancellation insurance, business protection coverage, homeowners insurance, umbrella liability coverage, and title insurance.

 In addition to insurance coverage, Deborah regularly handles complex commercial disputes, employment relations matters, and litigation concerning real estate, construction, transportation, and title insurance.
 She has litigated matters involving fraud and other intentional torts, professional negligence, lending disputes, lien priority, easements, commercial landlords and tenants, title defects, employment discrimination, wage and hour claims, freight claims, and independent contractor classification.
+She also regularly provides advice and consultation to veterinary professionals regarding recordkeeping and informed consent requirements.

 Deborah represents clients before state and federal trial and appellate courts, and in arbitration and administrative proceedings.
 In all matters and for all clients, Deborah is committed to providing efficient, cost-effective legal services with attention to responsiveness, timeliness, and the production of high-quality legal work.